olooeez/tic-tac-toe/README.md

 ## Contributing

-If you would like to contribute to this project, please feel free to open a merge request.
+If you would like to contribute to this project, please feel free to open a pull request.
 All contributions are welcome!

 ## License